-riolation mar are company (1)

-Name Affiliation Re Relationship with the company

-а b С d е f g h i j k - m

-Masayasu Hashimoto From another Company Δ

-Yoshio Havakawa Certified public accountant Δ
+Name Affiliation Relation with the company (1) а b С d е f g h - j k m Masayasu Hashimoto From another Company Δ Yoshio Hayakawa Certified public accountant Δ

-- Categories for "Relationship with the Company" - "O" when the director presently falls or has recently fallen under the category; - "△" when the director fell under the category in the past - "●" when a close relative of the director presently falls or has recently fallen under the category; - "▲" when a close relative of the director fell under the category in the past - a.
+\ Categories for "Relationship with the Company"

+- \ "•" when a close relative of the director presently falls or has recently fallen under the category; - "A" when a close relative of the director fell under the category in the past - a.
 Executive of the Company or its subsidiary - b.
 Non-executive director or accounting advisor of the Company or its subsidiaries - c.
 Non-executive director or executive of a parent company of the Company - d.
-Auditor of a parent company of the Company - e.
-Executive of a fellow subsidiary company of the Company - f.
+Corporate auditor of the parent company of the listed company - e.
+Executive of a fellow subsidiary of the listed a company - f.
 A party whose major client or supplier is the Company or an executive thereof - g.
 Major client or supplier of the Company or an executive thereof - h.
 Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as an auditor - i.
 Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - j.
-Executive of a client or supplier company of the Company (which does not correspond to any of f, g, or h) (the auditor himself/herself only) - k.
+Executive of a client or supplier company of the Company (which does not correspond to f, g, or h) (the auditor himself/herself only) - k.
 Executive of a company, between which and the Company external directors/auditor are mutually appointed (the auditor himself/herself only) - I. Executive of a company or organization that receives a donation from the Company (the auditor himself/herself only) - m.
 Others